*Islam is a pure monotheistic religion which teaches worship the creator, and not his creations. GOD is ONE and only HE is worthy of worship.

 India is seen and portrayed in the form of Durga, a Hindu goddess and worshiped in the form of Idols, and poems or songs like Vande Mataram are written to praise them.

-That is the reason Muslims avoid saying Bharat Mata ki Jai, but, instead say Bharat Ma ki jai or Bharat desh ki jai…though linguistically no problem in saying Bharat Mata ki jai.
+Becoz of these reason Muslims avoid saying Bharat Mata ki Jai, and say Bharat desh ki jai…though linguistically no problem in saying Bharat Mata ki jai.

 *Vande Mataram: Vande Mataram poem or song was written by Bankim Chandra and it has 6 paragraphs with more than 20 lines or stanzas.